King (O.A.R. album)

 King is the seventh studio album by American alternative rock group O.A.R.
-It was released on August 2, 2011 by Wind-up Records.
+It was released on August 2, 2011, by Wind-up Records.
 This is their first album on the label.

 Reception

 King received mixed reviews from critics upon release.
-On Metacritic, the album holds a score of 60/100 based on 5 reviews, indicating "mixed or average reviews".
+On Metacritic, the album holds a score of 60/100 based on five reviews; this indicates "mixed or average reviews".